Veterinary requirements for travel with pets and for import of animals to the Czech Republic

 · Expiration date of the vaccine

 Once signed by the official veterinarian or endorsement by the competent authority, the certificate is valid for four months, or until the expiration date of the vaccination, whichever comes first.
-To learn who is an "official veterinarian" in the USA please check the USDA (United States Deaprtment of Agriculture) and APHIS (Animal and Plant Health Inspection Service) web information.
-For general information log on HERE.
+To learn who is an "official veterinarian" in the USA please check the USDA (United States Deaprtment of Agriculture) and APHIS (Animal and Plant Health Inspection Service).

 The United States and Canada are both included in Annex II EC regulation 998/2003, which means that both countries are considered low risk regions for rabies.
 Therefore no rabies serological test is required.